horacephair/horacephair.github.io/index.md

 * Pizza with newlyweds at BSA.

 ## Saturday
-* People like to eat breakfast, together with each other.
+* X AM: People like to eat breakfast, together with each other.
 The #horacephair channel on <a href="#slack">our Slack</a> may help with determining who is awake, alive, alert, enthusiastic for food when you are.
-* There will probably be the THIRD ANNUAL LITTLES GROUP PHOTO for the small folks that are related to us, even if they haven't started breathing air yet (people who haven't been born are indeed quite little).
+* 10-ish AM: There will probably be the THIRD ANNUAL LITTLES GROUP PHOTO for the small folks that are related to us, even if they haven't started breathing air yet (people who haven't been born are indeed quite little).
 Let's aim for 10:00am at Salut and then we can all head to Irving park for playground fun times.
-* Soaking at <a href="https://g.page/commongroundwellnessco-op?share">Common Ground</a> from 1:30-3pm, talk to Kim if you want to join in this endeavor.
+* 1:30-3PM: Soaking at <a href="https://g.page/commongroundwellnessco-op?share">Common Ground</a>; talk to Kim if you want to join in this pleasure.
 There are borrowable towels at Saluthaus.
-* Afternoon games time at Saluthaus: EPYC?
+* PM: Afternoon games time at Saluthaus: EPYC?
 Taboo?
 Monster Cards?
 Dominion?
 Euchre?
 There are so many options.
-* Did you bring an instrument?
+* PM: Did you bring an instrument?
 REALLY?
 Will you play us a song?
 You didn't?
 Well, do you know any poems or good jokes?
 Do you want to read us a story?
-* THE MORALS are our new music crush, they'll play in the evening in the basement when they are ready, and we will do our best to only be awkward in the charming way.
+* ?9 PM?: THE MORALS are our new music crush, they'll play in the evening in the basement when they are ready, and we will do our best to only be awkward in the charming way.
-* It is not impossible that we'll do some reading.
+* LATE PM, UNLESS EARLIER: It is not impossible that we'll do some reading.
 Saluthaus has multiple scripts for <u>Antony and Cleopatra</u>, an abridged <u>Romeo and Juliet</u>, <u>Rosencrantz and Guildenstern are Dead</u>, and <u>Who's Afraid of Virginia Woolf?</u>.
 We might also have multiple copies of <u>Under Milk Wood</u>, if that seems like the way to go.

 ## Sunday
-* Brunch and friendship bracelet making at Salut.
+* 9 AM: Brunch and friendship bracelet making at Salut.
 If you have resources for the latter, bring 'em.
 If not, don't worry about it.
-Brunch will include hot applesauce with homemade granola and vegan ice cream for vegans and others; hot dutch babies with caramelized onions and/or cheese and/or applesauce for others.
+Brunch will include coffee, hot applesauce with gf granola and vegan ice cream for vegans and others; hot dutch babies with caramelized onions and/or cheese and/or applesauce for others.
-* Quiet Reading at the Vērzemniekses, 5p til oh 9p or so.
+* 5 PM til oh 9 PM or so: Quiet Reading at the Vērzemniekses, 5p til oh 9p or so.
 There will be soup!
 The soup will be vegan and gluten-free.
 If you'd like it to be something else, please let Liene or Nathan know.
 (You are welcome to bring gluten if you'd like to have some alongside.)
 You can bring one of your books; you can read one of ours.
 Maybe we'll put somethin' on the record player.

 ## Monday morning
 * Quiet _Dread_ in the pre-dawn hours